Gio-Longo/DSFinalProject/README.md

-# A Demand System Approach to Asset Pricing Verification
+# A Demand System Approach to Asset Pricing Verification by Ralph S.J.
+Koijen and Motohiro Yogo
+### Replication of Table D1
 ==================
 ## Project Summary - Challenges and Successes